What Can You Drink On a Carnivore Diet? (Full List)

 Alive Water

-Here in Los Angeles, California, we have a company that delivers water from a spring that is free of chemicals, unfiltered, and delivered in glass bottles.
-This amazing company is Alive Water.
+Here in Los Angeles, California, we have a company that delivers water from a spring free of chemicals, unfiltered, and in glass bottles.
+This fantastic company is Alive Water.

 The company, Alive Water, says, “we provide water to homes and businesses which aren’t typically located to nearby springs.
 We honor earth’s natural gifts without the notion they need to be altered.”